 Ski Clothes for Kids – setting kids up for the backcountry

-A big part of getting kids to enjoy backcountry skiing is making sure they have good ski clothes, so they stay warm and dry.
+A big part of getting kids to enjoy backcountry skiing is making sure they stay warm and dry.
 We (adults) take managing our body temp and comfort level for granted, but kids have to learn how to manage uphill and downhill comfort.
-It’s not rocket science, but it requires us as parents to stay tuned in to our budding backcountry skiers and keeping them outfitted with good ski clothes for kids – not a small task as they keep growing.
+It’s not rocket science, but it requires us as parents to stay tuned in to our budding backcountry skiers and to keep them outfitted with good ski clothes for kids – not a small task as they keep growing.

 Just as when I kit up for touring, I encourage my kids to work with layers, so they can learn to manage their core temp.
 Good baselayers are easy to find.
 I’ve sourced most of my kids’ baselayers from REI or Patagonia.
 Both make synthetic baselayers just like their adult counterparts that manage moisture well.

 Next step is a midlayer – some type of light fleece top.
 It’s an important layer and part of any adventurous kids’ wardrobe.
 Fortunately, the hand-me-down train is pretty robust in most ski communities ’cause this stuff adds up fast when you have to buy it all.

 When it comes to outer layers, I’ve learned it’s important to step up the quality to a true waterproof membrane product.
 Less expensive gear that relies on water repellent coatings does not cut it for full-day touring.
 Adults might be able to get away with soft shell breathable pieces, but kids just seem to spend more time in the snow and this demands waterproof/breathable gear to help keep them comfortable.